Deer Lodge, Montana: Film credits

-UFO documentary
+UFO activity

-In a 2004 documentary titled The Secret of Redgate by Lynda J. Cowen and Jim Marrs, a number of Deer Lodge residents explain about their experiences with extraterrestrial beings and the rumours surrounding these events.
-These occurrences which date back some fifty years took place at a location named Redgate on the eastside of Deer Lodge.
-Many of the locals have had their fair share of bad experiences with "redgate".
-Henry Huber had this to say about the subject: "one time I drove a girl up there and after parking she touched my left leg, I came instantly just from the touch, I believe an alien possessed me and made me do it."
+In a 2004 documentary titled The Secret of Redgate by Lynda J. Cowen and Jim Marrs, a number of Deer Lodge residents explain about their experiences with extraterrestrial beings and the rumors surrounding these events.
+These occurrences, which date back some fifty years from the date of the film, took place at a location named Redgate on the eastside of Deer Lodge.
+Another film was produced about the area in 2022.

+In 2019 a local man received national attention for an image appearing on his trail cam in the Redgate area.

 Notable people

 The following individuals are either notable current or former residents of Deer Lodge.